 Continue working down the sheet until you are finished, then wipe down the table.
 You need to clean the table between sheets to avoid getting paste on the outside of the next sheet of your wallpaper.

 Lift your wallpaper to the ceiling, leaving an overhang of 5cm going over the edge and onto the ceiling – you will trim this back later.
 There should also be an excess of around 5cm around the skirting board.
 Gently hang your wallpaper from top to bottom, smoothing out any trapped air from the centre outwards as you go.

 If you’ve spotted blisters in your wallpaper, then you need fix them before the wallpaper properly sets.
 You may need to lift the paper off slightly and smooth it back down onto the wall.
 Continue to work from the centre outwards as you push the air bubbles away.

 Step 7: Cut Away the Excess

 You can cut away the wallpaper hanging over the edge onto the ceiling and over the skirting boards with a craft knife, or by peeling the wallpaper back and cutting along the crease with your wallpaper scissors.

 Step 8: Repeat the Process

 For the following panels, you need to be sure that you can match the design to the edges of your section on the wall for your next cutting.
 Always allow an excess of 10cm so you can move the paper around until it fits with the design.
 Once you have done this, you cut, paste and hang in the same manner as the first sheet.

 Well done!
 By this point, you should have finished your wallpapering and can start to put away all the dust sheets and D.I.Y. tools so that you can live in your new space.
-We sell a variety of wallpaper in Preston and a range of wallpaper in Lancaster too, so you can be sure to find the wallpaper that will reinvigorate your home with us.
+We sell a variety of Farrow and Ball wallpaper, so you can be sure to find the wallpaper that will reinvigorate your home with us.